Mohith0-0Jain/Project--01/README.md

 # Project-1
-<<<<<<< HEAD
-A simple project using HTML, CSS, and JavaScript to generate random jokes with a user-friendly interface.
+A simple project using HTML, CSS, and JavaScript to generate random jokes using the DOM functionality and with better UI & UX interface.

 ## Features
 - Generates random jokes at the click of a button